jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ### Tool selection

-The basic configuration of the plug-in is shown in the image above:
+The basic configuration of the plugin is shown in the image above:

 ![basic configuration](images/freestyle-start.png)